theochem/horton/doc/user_hamiltonian_dump.rst

 Dumping a Hamiltonian to a file
 ###############################

 Horton supports two formats for storing a Hamiltonian in a file: (i) an internal binary format based on HDF5 (extension ``.h5``) and Molpro's FCIDUMP text format (containing ``FCIDUMP`` somewhere in the file name).
-The internal format is more flexible and can store a Hamiltonian on various different ways.
-The FCIDUMP format as more restrictive but can be used to interoperate with different codes, e.g. Molpro.
+The internal format is more flexible and can store a Hamiltonian in various different ways.
+The FCIDUMP format is more restrictive but can be used to interoperate with different codes, e.g. Molpro.

-All input and output of data in Horton is done through the :py:class:`horton.io.iodata.IOData` class.
-Dumping data to a file takes the following three steps:

-1. Create an instance of the ``IOData`` class (from scratch, or by loading it from a file),
-2. Sets some attributes,
-3. Call the :py:meth:`~horton.io.iodata.IOData.to_file` method to actually dump the info to the file.

-One can also combine steps 1 and 2 by passing the attributes of interest to the constructor.
-These steps will be illustrated in the examples below.

-The list of attributes recognized by (some) output formats is documented here: :py:class:`horton.io.iodata.IOData`.
-The method :py:meth:`~horton.io.iodata.IOData.to_file` just takes the filename as argument.
-The filename is used to determine the file format.
-When it has the extension ``.h5``, the internal format is used.
-When the file contains ``FCIDUMP``, the FCIDUMP format is used.
+For a general information on how to load and dump data with Horton in different data file formats, refer to :ref:`ref_file_formats`.

 .. _hamiltonian_dump_internal: